| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 echo -n 'my master password' | sphinx create username example.com "correct_battery-horse#staple"

-In this case you cannot specify neither the accepted character classes, nor the size, nor symbols, these will be deducted from the predetermined password itself.
+In this case, you cannot specify character classes, size, or symbols.
+These values will be inferred from the predetermined password itself.

 Backward compatibility with v1 SPHINX servers/records¶

-If you still have SPHINX records on the server that were generated using v1, - and you want to use them -, you have to specify this server also in the client section like you had to in v1.
-If there is no record found with v2 get operations sphinx will attempt a get request for a v1 style record.
-If a v1 style record is found, a new v2 style record is created automatically, so no need to check for v1 style records in this particular case anymore.
+If you still have SPHINX records on the server created with v1 and want to use them, you must specify this server in the client section as you did in v1.
+If no v2 record is found during a get operation, SPHINX will automatically attempt to retrieve a v1-style record.
+If a v1 record is found, a new v2 record will be created automatically, so there’s no need to manually check for v1 records in this case.

-Unless you use also other clients that are v1 onl (like androsphinx) v1 records that are upgraded to v2 can be automatically deleted after a succesful upgrade, for this set delete_upgraded to true in the [client] section of your sphinx configuration.
-This helps server administrators by keeping their “DB” clean, and having a means to see how many v1 records are still not upgraded.
+If you are not using other v1-only clients (like androsphinx), upgraded v1 records can be automatically deleted after a successful migration to v2.
+To enable this, set delete_upgraded to true in the [client] section of your SPHINX configuration.
+This helps keep the server database clean and makes it easy to track how many v1 records still remain.

 OUTPUT PLUGINS (TOTP & AGE)¶